developersCradle/spring-springboot-angular-microservices-mysql-java-persistence-hibernate-aws/Java Persistence Hibernate and JPA Fundamentals/Section 04/README.md

 <img src="exampleOfTheBiDirectionalMapping.PNG "  alt="hibernate course" width="600"/>

 1. We are adding the `CascadeType.Persist` in to the `inverse end` or `not the owner of the relationship`, to make sure that, when the `Guide` is **persisted**.
 All its `Student`'s associated with it, are also **persisted**.

+> [!IMPORTANT]
+> If you add a Student to the students set without setting the guide field on the Student, the relationship **won’t** be persisted properly, because the inverse side doesn’t control the foreign key.

 - Student Entity.